ebi-ait/hca-util/README.md

     command                         description
     =======                         ===========
-    config ACCESS_KEY SECRET_KEY    Configure your machine with credentials create [project_name] [-udx]    Create an upload directory for project (authorised user only) Project name is optional
+    config ACCESS_KEY SECRET_KEY    Configure your machine with credentials

-                                    If specified, needs to be between 1-12 alphanumeric characters with no space Allowed permission combinations 'u', 'ud', 'ux' (default) and 'udx' u - upload, d - download, x - delete list                            List contents of bucket (authorised user only) list DIR_NAME                   List contents of directory
+    create [project_name] [-udx]    Create an upload directory for project (authorised user only) If specified, project name needs to be between 1-12 alphanumeric characters with no space If specified, allowed permissions include 'u', 'ud', 'ux' and 'udx'; otherwise default 'ux' u - upload, d - download, x - delete

+    list                            List contents of bucket (authorised user only) list DIR_NAME                   List contents of directory

-    select DIR_NAME                 Select active directory for upload and download dir                             Show selected directory
+    select DIR_NAME                 Set active directory for upload and download dir                             Show selected directory

     upload F1 [f2] [f3] ...
 Multi-files upload to selected directory
     upload .
-Upload all files from current user directory delete F1 [f2] [f3] ...
-Delete specified file(s) from selected directory delete .
-Delete all files from selected directory download F1 [f2] [f3] ...
-Download specified file(s) from selected directory to local machine download .
+Upload all files from current user directory

+    delete F1 [f2] [f3] ...
+Delete specified file(s) from selected directory
+    delete .
+Delete all files from selected directory

+    download F1 [f2] [f3] ...
+Download specified file(s) from selected directory to local machine
+    download .
 Download all files from selected directory to local machine

+    exit (or quit)                  Exit the tool.
+Shorthand: x, q, or Ctrl-D

 Type ? or `help` to list commands.